Central Office Staff

 This is a team of people with diverse backgrounds including software development, finance, events and school administration.
 They provide a variety of behind-the-scenes leadership and infrastructure.

 Beth Neville, Associate Director at the Teachers College Reading and Writing Project, oversees technology, finances, and special projects, including AssessmentPro.
 Beth is the co-author of the DVD Resources for Primary Writing with Lucy Calkins.

-Marisa Altamura, Project Coordinator, provides logistical support for TCRWP events, including conference days, institutes, and special projects.
-Before joining the Project team, Marisa worked as a copywriter/editor and event manager in the non-profit arts and menswear industries.
+Marisa Altamura, Project Coordinator, provides logistical and administrative support for TCRWP events and services including conference days, study groups, institutes, and special projects including the Lucy Calkins Classroom Libraries.
+Prior to joining the Project team, Marisa worked as a copywriter, editor, and event manager in the non-profit arts, design education, and menswear industries.